 To address grief, Jhalani recommends practicing acceptance-based mindfulness meditation since it "promotes gradual acknowledgement of distressing situations."

-This technique also encourages you to "embrace the negative emotions, unsettling thoughts and uncomfortable bodily sensations that may arise in the grieving process while helping you avoid the urge to disengage or ignore the physical and psychological pain associated with the loss," she explains.
+This technique also encourages you to "embrace the emotions, unsettling thoughts and uncomfortable bodily sensations that may arise in the grieving process while helping you avoid the urge to disengage or ignore the physical and psychological pain associated with the loss," she explains.

 "In a nutshell, the ultimate goal of this practice is to 'just be,' practice self-compassion and be patient," Jhalani says.